 Instructions

-- In a large mixing bowl combine the salmon, chives, sauces and salt flakes.
+- In a large mixing bowl combine the diced salmon, chives, sauces and salt flakes.
 My preference is to put more miso sauce than tamari, but this is completely up to you!
 Start adding the sauces progressively and tasting the salmon, until you reach the flavour you like.
 Please note there should be quite a lot of sauces leftover.
 Don't use the entire amount!

 Notes